-UPDATE: U.S. Supreme Court clears way for executions
+Update: U.S. Supreme Court clears way for executions

-The Supreme Court early today cleared the way for the execution of federal death row inmates at the United States Penitentiary in Terre Haute.
+The Supreme Court early today by a 5-4 vote cleared the way for the execution of federal death row inmates at the United States Penitentiary in Terre Haute.

+With conservatives in the majority, the court said in an unsigned opinion that the prisoners' “executions may proceed as planned.”
+The four liberal justices dissented.

+Lee's execution was scheduled for about 4 a.m.
+EDT Tuesday, according to court papers.

 The high court's actions removed a hold placed Monday afternoon by a district judge.
 They also overruled the U.S. Court of Appeals for the District of Columbia, which late Monday had said the injunction should stay in place and which had ordered further briefings and was to schedule oral arguments.